Hamilton Island Airport

-Built in the 1980s, Ansett Australia had exclusive rights to serve the airport, as part of its 50% shareholding.
+It opened in June 1984, with Ansett Australia having exclusive rights to serve the airport, as part of its 50% shareholding.
+Ansett initially operated services from Brisbane and Sydney with Boeing 737s.
+The 1,764 metre runway was capable of accommodating Boeing 747SPs.

 Ansett sold its shareholding to the BT Hotel Group in May 1998, allowing Qantas to begin to serve the airport.
 The airport suffered heavily in September 2001 with the demise of Ansett Australia, which operated more heavily out of the airport than any other airline with flights to Cairns, Townsville, Brisbane, the Gold Coast, Sydney, Melbourne and Adelaide.

-In the year ending 30 June 2011 the airport handled 457,641 passengers making it the 19th busiest airport in Australia.
+In the year ending 30 June 2022 the airport handled 500,000 passengers.

 Airlines and destinations

+If passengers would fly internationally from this airport, they would need to transit in either Brisbane, Melbourne, and Sydney to get to other international destinations.